OWASP/passfault/README.txt

-Welcome to Passfault
+Welcome to OWASP Passfault
 Objective: Do Passwords Better.
-Passfault is licensed under Apache 2.0 license, and is a project at OWASP, the Open Web Application Security Project, a non-profit organization dedicated to building security tools and learning resources.

-Building and Running

-The core library includes a command-line interface.
-1) cd core
-2) gradle build
+Building:
+1) install gradle and java
+2) run 'gradle build'
+(builds and tests the core, applet, and jsonService)

+Running the command line:
-3) java -jar core/build/lib/core-[version].jar
+java -jar core/build/lib/passfault-core-[version].jar

-The JSON service is the same as is hosted on passfault.com.
-It includes a javascript front-end that hits the json service with password analysis requests.
+Running the jsonWebService:
 1) cd jsonService
 2) gradle build jettyRunWar
 3) browse to localhost:8080/jsonService

-Other projects include a client side non-gui Applet (accessible via javascript and returns JSON), and a JavaFX 1.x client.
-Those projects do not have a well established build and will likely require some tweaking.
+Running the applet:
+The applet will be located in applet/build/lib/passfault-applet-[version].jar.
+Inside the jar file are a sample html, css, javascript, and jnlp file.
+Extract these files and tweak to your purpose.

+License: Passfault is licensed under Apache 2.0 license, and is a project at OWASP, the Open Web Application Security Project, a non-profit organization dedicated to building security tools and learning resources.